miqqie/dsai_stylised_guide_to_data_analysis/README.md

 ---

 ## 5. Addressing "Hidden" Data: Unpacking JSON
-As identified in Step C of our framework, the `categories` column is **"Available but Hidden"** inside JSON-formatted strings.
-To make this data usable for future sector-based analysis, we must unpack it.
+To make JSON data usable for analysis, we must unpack it.

 ### The General Approach to Unpacking:
 Instead of treating the column as plain text, we apply a transformation process that follows these logic steps: